saprismhq/saprism/replit.md

-# Salespring - replit.md
+# Salespring - AI-Powered Sales Coaching Platform

 ## Overview

 Salespring is a full-stack web application that provides AI-powered sales coaching and meeting management.
-The application features intelligent note-taking, real-time coaching suggestions, AI-driven deal stage analysis, and seamless CRM integration with Salesforce.
-The platform helps sales teams "spring" their opportunities to life with fresh, growth-oriented insights.
+The application features intelligent note-taking, real-time coaching suggestions, AI-driven analysis, and CRM integration to help sales professionals improve their performance and close more deals.

 ## User Preferences